 Dr. Ward is director of the Baltimore Albert Schweitzer Fellowship Program as well as a member of its advisory board.
 He also sits on the board of the Baltimore Collegetown Network, and is a member of the Senior Advisory Group for Engagement of the Maryland Campus Compact.
 Dr. Ward is also active in his community.
 For eight years (2001-2009) he served as a certified volunteer member of the police department civilian Domestic Violence Response Team in Orange, New Jersey.
 The team offers emergency support and provides victims of domestic violence with essential information and referrals regarding legal resources, counseling programs, financial resources, and other support services available in the county.
 He is a volunteer attorney in the Safe Passage Immigration Project.
 The Safe Passage Immigration Project is a division of the Justice Action Center at New York Law School that works with volunteer attorneys and New York Law School students to advocate for and represent unaccompanied minors in the immigration process.

-Dr. Ward immigrated to the United States from Trinidad and Tobago in 1990 and currently lives in Catonsville, Maryland with wife Michelle and their six and seven year old daughters, Imani and Destini.
+Dr. Ward immigrated to the United States from Trinidad and Tobago in 1990 and currently lives in Catonsville, Maryland with wife, Michelle, and their daughters, Imani and Destini.
 Dr. Ward practices the Okinawan Shorin-Ryu form of karate to keep in shape.